-Every cancer patient’s pain, however, is unique.
-That’s why is so important to have a comprehensive pain treatment plan developed with your specific needs in mind.
+Every cancer patient’s pain is unique.
+That’s why developing a comprehensive pain treatment plan with your specific needs is so important.

 Cancer Pain Risk Factors

-Some people don’t seek treatment for their cancer pain because they’re afraid of becoming addicted to their prescribed medications.
-It’s a common fear experienced by individuals in many different medical situations.
+Some people don’t seek treatment for their cancer pain because they fear prescription medication addictions.
+This is a common fear individuals in many different medical situations experience.
 Other cancer patients might worry about the side effects of their medication.
-Symptoms like fatigue could interfere with someone’s ability to function as normal.
+Symptoms like fatigue could interfere with someone’s ability to function normally.

 Options for Treating Your Pain

 Medication is a common form of treatment.
 However, a lot of patients prefer other options.
-Pain medications may cause nausea, fatigue, and other adverse side effects that prevent patients from thinking and acting as usual.
-Various treatments can reduce or eliminate the need to take oral medicine while relieving cancer pain.
+Pain medications may cause nausea, fatigue, and other adverse side effects.
+These symptoms can prevent patients from thinking and acting as usual.
+Various treatments can reduce or eliminate the need for oral medicine while relieving cancer pain.
 These treatments include: